scaryrawr/scaryrawr.github.io/_posts/2025-02-25-monorepo-tools.md

    sys time  120.17 millis    1.59 millis  118.58 millis
 ```

-### Conclusion
+### Conclusion(s)

 I think this was a fun side project for some minor life improvements.

 It was also eye opening what was expensive vs cheap.

-Originally, I was leaning towards `rg --files` to get a quick list of `package.json` files, but then
-`git ls-files` was faster (and also... just built in.).
+Originally, I was leaning towards `rg --files` to get a quick list of `package.json` files, but then `git ls-files` was faster (and also... just built in.).
 I didn't think it would be so quick.

 Calculating hashes of 3K files was cheap 🤣.

+Modified times aren't great since files can "be modified" without content changes.

 Everyone always says "measure measure measure", but I feel I tend to still make assumptions on what's worth measuring first.

+I may change the hashing again in the future as I play around more and learn more.